Welcome to the Couch to 5km plan – don’t forget to register for the 4th annual Croí Night Run on October 12th – let our event be your target!

 *Please consult your GP prior to partaking in any physical activity.

 Any physical activity can be made that much easier if it is done with others and it is a great way to stay motivated.
 Especially as the nights are getting longer and the couch is calling, it is made that much easier to get out when you know someone is there with you through the tough patches in your training when your already a little tired from work, so the more the merrier.

-We caught up with Ronan (couch to 5km coach) this morning and asked for some advice on staying motivated during these few weeks.
+We caught up with Janette (couch to 5km coach) this morning and asked for some advice on staying motivated during these few weeks.

 Remind yourself why you started training in the first place.
 To be fit, feel healthier, feeling better in your own skin, challenging yourself, in remembrance of a loved one.

 Whatever it is remind yourself why you started training and use it as your motivation when you feel like… no ill do it tomorrow, do it today, there’s no time like the present.

 Week 3 of the plan is below, good luck, and remember any questions just ask!

 Day 1: 10 minutes of constant jogging, 10 minutes walking, 10 minutes jogging, 5 minutes walking, 5 minutes jogging, 5 minutes walking and then cool down.

 Day 2: 1 hour 20 minutes of a brisk walk.
 Then cool down.

 Day 3: 15 minutes constant jogging, 5 minutes walking, 10 minutes jogging, 5 minutes walking, 5 minutes jogging, 5 minutes walk.
 Then cool down.